 The process of lawn aeration can be pricey as the proper procedure includes using a piece of machinery.
 However, you can rent a core aerator machine for around $100 per day.
-Once you have removed the plugs, let them sit for a few days and then break them up all over your lawn with your lawnmower or a rake.
-Keep in mind, the more moisture in the soil, the better the results will be.
+Once you have removed the plugs, let them sit for a few days, and then break them up all over your lawn with your lawnmower or a rake.
+Keep in mind, that the more moisture in the soil, the better the results will be.

 Compost is another great way to keep your lawn healthy.
-While lawn aeration brings oxygen to the grasses root system, healthy compost helps to improve the soil structure and hold water in the soil during extreme weather.
+While lawn aeration brings oxygen to the root system, healthy compost helps to improve the soil structure and hold water in the soil during extreme weather.
 Grab our lawn aeration soil loosener when you plan to start the process.

 You may be thinking that you can ease up on mowing your lawn now that the cooler weather has arrived because you will be inside more.
 However, it is important to continue to mow your lawn until it frosts over in the wintertime.

 Make sure to mow the lawn to a length that allows the blades to stay upright before the wintertime hits.
 This prevents the grass from compacting during the cold weather season.
 Keeping your lawn at its standard height until it stops growing is essential for keeping it healthy.

 If the temperature is above forty degrees, it is safe to mow your lawn.
 However, it is essential to also take care of your lawnmower after your last mow of the year.
 This maintenance includes changing the oil, cleaning the filter, and sharpening the blades.